Frequently asked questions regaarding pool or spa installation and service.

 GENERAL

-Can I swim with the Nitro Automatic cleaner in the pool?
+Can I swim with the Nitro Automatic cleaner in the swimming pool?

 Can I swim with my solar cover on the pool?